tamer4osman/abroad/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) document describes the functional and non-functional requirements for the Libyan Foreign Ministry Management System.
+This Software Requirements Specification (SRS) document describes the functional and non-functional requirements for the Libyan Foreign Ministry Management System (LFMMS).
 It is intended to be used by the development team to implement the system according to the needs of the Libyan Foreign Ministry offices abroad.
+This version reflects the latest updates in both frontend and backend architecture, technology stack, and modular structure as of April 2025.

 ### 1.2 Project Scope
-The Libyan Foreign Ministry Management System is a comprehensive administrative dashboard designed to manage citizen services at Libyan diplomatic missions worldwide.
-The system will handle civil registry activities, passport and visa processing, document attestation, and legal proxy management services through a unified interface.
+The LFMMS is a full-stack web application designed to digitize and streamline consular services at Libyan diplomatic missions worldwide.
+The system manages civil registry, passport and visa processing, document attestation, legal proxy management, and reporting through a unified, Arabic-first interface.
+The frontend is a SPA (React 18, TypeScript, Vite, Tailwind CSS), and the backend is a modular RESTful API (Express.js, TypeScript, Prisma ORM, MySQL, JWT authentication).

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **LFMMS**: Libyan Foreign Ministry Management System